Muhammad-Ali007/chatApp/Readme.md

 Getting Started
 - Clone the repository to your local machine.
-- Install the required dependencies using pip install -r requirements.txt.
+- Install the required dependencies.
 - Run the server using python server.py.
 - Launch the client application with python client.py.